Reading time: 4 minutes

 In every human culture, a person’s name represents their identity and authority.
 For example, when I sign my name on a check or credit card receipt, I authorize payment with my funds.
 If my car needs repair, I can call and identify myself by name to authorize the repairs.
 So, using my name implies any authority I have, including use of my property.
-Power of attorney is a legal example which authorizes a certain person to conduct business in another’s behalf.
+Power of attorney is a legal example which authorizes one person to conduct business in another’s behalf.

-It’s typical for people entering covenant to exchange portions of their names as evidence of their shared identity and legal authority to use their partner’s resources and even conduct their business.
+It’s typical for people entering covenant to exchange portions of their names as evidence of their shared identity and legal authority to use their partner’s resources, and even conduct their business.
 Marriage is a covenant and, in most cultures, one partner takes the other’s name and they jointly-own their property.
 This is true of our covenant with God.

 Jesus, the Son of God, took on our identity by being born as a human, and he identified himself as the Son of Man to emphasize his humanity.
 As a human, he had authority to conduct our spiritual business for us and pay our spiritual debt.
 As the Son of Man, he accepted responsibility for all of humanity’s sin and died in our place, freeing us from slavery to sin and spiritual death (Rom.
 5:8; 1 John 2:2).